+Italy is one of the best places possible to be immersed in nature and feel fully alive.
+Savor the food and wine, and then go adventuring in the mountains, the sea, or the cities.
 Italy is about food, wine, laughter, and discovery.
-When you’re ready to work off some of those exquisite pasta dishes, there is plenty of adventure waiting.
-Italy is one of the best places to immerse yourself in nature and feel fully alive.
-Savor the food and wine, and then go adventuring in the mountains, the sea, or the cities.
+When you’re ready to work off some of those exquisite pasta dishes, there are plenty of amazing sports and activities waiting!

 1. Get Into the Water!

 There are beautiful places to snorkel and scuba dive in Italy, so take to the water.
 The Aeolian Islands off Sicily are a UNESCO protected area with pristine waters.
 A sea cave, the Grotto Azzurra of Taormina, is just a short boat ride from the shore.
 Baia, a sunken city south of Rome, is astonishing.
 Ancient buildings and statues, pillars, mosaic floors, and villas are submerged in what was the Vegas of Rome.
 (You can also see Baia’s ruins from a glass-bottom boat.)
 The entire Cilento Peninsula, just south of Positano, is filled with peaceful coves and grottos.
 From Capri, head to the uncrowded island of Procida and dive from Lingua beach.

 Beautiful Lake Garda has prime wind-surfing.
 The wind that’s called Pelér blows from north to south early in the morning.
 Ora blows from south to north in the early afternoon until evening.
 Head to the northern part of the lake for the best windsurfing—windsurf centers dot the coastline, you just have to choose one.
 Porto Pollo is a lovely spot, it’s not crowded, and there are plenty of lifeguards.
 Sardinia has extraordinary windsurfing and kitesurfing—enjoy!

 3. Glide Above Italy